firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/create-join-index.md

 Join indexes can accelerate queries that use `JOIN` operations on dimension tables.
 Under certain circumstances, a join index can significantly reduce the compute requirements to perform a join at query runtime.
 For more information, see [Using join indexes](../../using-indexes/using-join-indexes.md).

 {: .note}
-Following release of DB version 3.19.0, you no longer need to manually create join indexes.
+Following release of DB version 3.19, you no longer need to manually create join indexes.
+This command is deprecated as of version 3.23.

 ## Syntax